Main Office: 20541 Pascal Way Lake Forest, CA 92630

 • Setting Up Initial Meetings

-Once you have identified a list of potential contractors, setting up initial meetings with each is essential.
-This allows you to establish a personal connection, gauge their professionalism, and assess their suitability for your project.
+Once you have a list of potential contractors, set up initial meetings with each.
+This helps you build a personal connection, gauge their professionalism, and assess their suitability for your project.

 • Asking Relevant Questions

-1. Years of experience: Inquire about the contractor’s overall experience in the construction industry.
+1. Years of experience: Ask about the contractor’s overall experience in the construction industry.
+Also, discuss their specific experience with projects like yours.

 2. Specializations and areas of expertise: Ask about the contractor’s specializations and areas of expertise.